The Kahdalea and Chosatonga Spirit

 Off Season Programs

 Kahdalea and Chosatonga are used in the spring and fall for various retreats, school wilderness experiences, meetings, reunions, etc. We provide staff and program or just the facilities.
-Call for information.
+We would love to speak with you about hosting your event.
+Please contact us at email@example.com for more information.

 What to Bring to Camp